z-prince/mod-0-project-be/section2/README.md

 ## Get Set Up

 Using your terminal, open the local copy of the repository that you created during setup.
 To do this, you will need to use the terminal command `cd` to change into the directory that holds the repository.
-Once you are in the correct directory, use the terminal command `atom .` to open the prework repository.
+Once you are in the correct directory, use the terminal command `atom .` to open the project repository.
 If you are having trouble with this, see the `section1` instructions.

 ## Part A Growth Mindset